Fapu97/Fortnite/README.md

-basic fortnite chams + nospread + aimbot

-compile in release x64 if you just want to use it.
+kickass bot

-credits to NSeven, TJ888, and UMO.
+credits to NSeven, TJ888, and Zoomy.

 this code is licensed under the GPLv3. for more information, read LICENSE.md.